Commissioner: Carolyn Rice

 Carolyn is active in the community and has served on the boards of the Rotary Club of Dayton, Dayton Council on World Affairs, Community Blood Center/Community Tissue Services, and the Dayton Sister City Committee.

-Carolyn has twice been recognized as one of the Dayton Business Journal’s Power 50 (50 most influential women in the region), and as a 2016 Peace Hero through the Dayton International Peace Museum.
+Carolyn has been recognized as one of the Dayton Business Journal’s Power 50 (50 most influential women in the region) three times, and as a 2016 Peace Hero through the Dayton International Peace Museum.
 Carolyn has been active in many community activities, particularly with a focus on youth.
-She and her husband have hosted numerous international guests in their home through various exchange programs and was a College Promise mentor for a Carroll High School student from August 2013 through May 2017.
+She and her husband have hosted numerous international guests in their home through various exchange programs and is a College Promise mentor for the second time meeting weekly with a student from Dixie High School.